hamishcampbell/silverstripe-securefiles/README.md

     access to the file.
 Optionally set an expiry date

-Only ADMINISTRATOR users or users with the the SECUREFILESETTINGS permission are able to edit folder security settings in the CMS.
+Only ADMINISTRATOR users or users with the SECUREFILESETTINGS permission are able to edit folder security settings in the CMS.